vivishno/repoanalysiscopy/README.md

 - `IsDeployTargetDetected()` - This is where your deploy target detection logic goes.
 This method takes a `TreeAnalysis` object as input and returns true if the detection criteria are met for a given deploy target.

 - `GetDeployTargetSettings()` - Once the deploy target is detected, this method is called to generate the settings required while deploying the project from the repository to the detected deploy resource/target.
 This method also takes a `TreeAnalysis` object as input, and returns a list of `DeployTargetSettings` objects. `WorkingDirectory` is a mandatory setting and used as a key to map `DeployTargetSettings` with the `BuildTargetSettings`.

+### How to test your changes?

+Once you had added the detectors and added their instances to necessary functions as directed above, you just have to follow [How to run](#how-to-run-this-project)